oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 When developing software under time-and-resource constraints, it is often expedient to take short-cuts to validate an approach, or to demonstrate a result.
 Individually, these shortcuts are often not problematic, but if they are allowed to accumulate in a codebase the resulting software can quickly become harder to understand and update.
 And faced with with such difficulty, a developer will often use additional shortcuts or workarounds to avoid having to deal with the difficult code.
 In this way, the accumulation of technical debt can grow exponentially, and the speed of making changes and fixes will decay accordingly.

+Further, for MELD, technical debt was accrued over a number of smaller side projects (MELD applications), each with their own priorities for what MEWLD should provide, but for which long term maintenance of MELD itself was not a central concern (apart from the fact that they would ultimately depend on sustainability of MELD).
+Such debt accumulates when each side-project makes its own separate enhancements to the MELD code base, resulting (among other things) in code management issues [noted previously](#44-application-code-version-management-issues).

+Some technical debt recovery was performed as part of this sustainability work, and it was noticed by other project members that there is value in paying down technical debt separately from immediate pressures of application development.

 ### Suggested mitigations

 Again, no magic bullets here.
 It's mostly common software engineering practice and skills.